Speakers & Contributors

 Victoria Wyszynski Thoresen holds the UNESCO Chair for Education about Sustainable Lifestyles at The Collaborative Learning Centre for Sustainable Development at Inland Norway University.
 The Centre promotes the development and use of research and learning methods that assist people to contribute to constructive change through the way they choose to live.
 Thoresen has specialized in curriculum development, global education, peace education, value-based education and consumer education.
 In addition to many years of experience as a teacher and teacher trainer, Thoresen has written articles and textbooks for teacher training and has functioned as an international educational consultant.
 As leader of PERL, The Partnership for Education and Research about Responsible Living, she has worked closely with UNEP, UNESCO and other international agencies concerned with sustainable development particularly in connection with the 10-Year Framework of Programmes (now known as the One Planet Program) about Sustainable Consumption and Production’s program on Sustainable Lifestyles and Education as well as with the U.N.
 Decade on Education for Sustainable Development and the present Global Action Plan for Education for Sustainable Development.
 Thoresen has been an invited speaker at many conferences on sustainable human development, education and behavior change, citizenship and social responsibility, economic growth and well-being.
 She is a member of the Scientific Committee for the World Resources Forum and has been actively involved in the World Forum for Circular Economy.

 Arthur Lyon Dahl is a board member of ebbf, President of the International Environment Forum, and a retired Deputy Assistant Executive Director of the United Nations Environment Programme (UNEP), where he was Deputy Director of the Oceans and Coastal Areas Programme, Coordinator of the UN System-wide Earthwatch, and founding Director of the Coral Reef Unit.
 He is a frequent consultant on sustainability, environmental assessment and indicators to the World Bank, the World Economic Forum, UNESCO and UNEP.
 He was Visiting Professor, University of Brighton, and for 13 years has taught in advanced studies courses in sustainable development and environmental diplomacy at the University of Geneva and other universities.
-He has published over 200 papers and reports, and books including “The Eco Principle: Ecology and Economics in Symbiosis”.
+He has published over 200 papers and reports, and books including “The Eco Principle: Ecology and Economics in Symbiosis”, and more recently “In Pursuit of Hope”.

 Former UNFCCC Secretariat organising climate change negotiations, he is advising the Biodiversity Convention Secretariat on the negotiation of the next biodiversity targets and action plan and is in Nairobi.